RockefellerArchiveCenter/processing-manual/processing-manual/about.md

           acid-free lignin-free boxes and/or folders.

-      -   Work with Collections Management to further identify and segregate any materials with immediate or significant preservation concerns.
+      -   Work with Collections Management to further identify and stabilize any materials with immediate or significant preservation concerns.
 >